pytorch/tutorials/prototype_source/ios_gpu_workflow.rst

     torch.jit.export_opnames(optimized_model)
     torch.jit.save(optimized_model, './mobilenetv2_metal.pt')

 Note that the ``torch.jit.export_opnames(optimized_model)`` is going to dump all the optimized operators from the ``optimized_mobile``.
-If everything works well, you should be able to see the following ops printed out
+If everything works well, you should be able to see the following ops being printed out from the console

 .. code:: shell